conda-forge/conda-forge.github.io/src/maintainer/infrastructure.rst

 Using azure for *everything* ............................

-Azure is the default provider for Linux and OS X.  To use azure for everything dd the following to ``conda-forge.yml`` in the root of the feedstock.
+Azure is the default provider for Linux and OS X.  To use azure for everything add the following to ``conda-forge.yml`` in the root of the feedstock.

 .. code-block:: yaml